jonschlinkert/gfc/README.md

 **Default**: `false`

-Initialize the repo but don't commit
+Initialize the repo and create the file but don't `git commit` or `git add .`.

 ```js
 var options = { skipCommit: true };